 Responsive learning environments are physically, socially, emotionally and culturally responsive to the identities of learners.
 More importantly, responsive classrooms are warm, accepting, respectful havens in which learners are free to be themselves, to trust one another and to accept individual differences.

-In Creating a Learning Environment for Differentiation, Riley (2000) (PDF, 94 KB) outlines the ways the ‘creation of a responsive or invitational learning environment’ provides the context for qualitative differentiation.
+Riley (2000) outlines the ways the ‘creation of a responsive or invitational learning environment’ provides the context for qualitative differentiation.
 This process includes consideration of physical spaces and social-emotional spaces.
 Riley introduces a range of factors that kura/school/ECE settings can explore as they develop responsive learning environments for gifted learners in their contexts.
 For example, she poses the following questions for educators to consider, based on the characteristics of Cathcart’s (2005, p.
 27) ‘invitational environment’:

 Cathcart, R. (2005).
 They’re Not Bringing My Brain Out (3rd ed).
 Auckland, New Zealand: Hodder Education.